Osamassad/M_01/README.md

-# M_01
+# SDD Section 1 Course
-the repository shall contain some samples for this course
+The Repository shall contain some samples for this course, this shall include:

 - markdown
-- asciidoc
+- AsciiDoc
-- word document
+- Word Document